pytorch/pytorch/docs/source/complex_numbers.rst

 Serialization
 -------------

-Complex Tensors can be serialized, allowing data to be saved as complex values.
+Complex tensors can be serialized, allowing data to be saved as complex values.

 ::